jjenkov/threejs-examples/README.md

    and load the examples via this web server (instead of directly from the disk).
 The web server MiniWeb can work.

+# Three.js Core Concepts
+Three.js contains the following core concepts that commonly used when creating 3D scenes, and which are thus good to understand:

+ - Scene
+ - Camera
+ - Lights
+ - Geometry
+ - Materials
+ - Texture
+ -

 ## Examples

  - [Basic Three.js example](threejs-basic-example.html)